xoxzo/blog.xoxzo.com/content/Engineering/binary-operations.md

 So, 1 char in python takes 50 bytes, or 50x8=400 bits.
 Interesting note, historically in different platforms there was bytes with 6,7,32,36 bits.

-But my article will be about bits as a mathematical numbers.
+But my article will be about bits as mathematical numbers.

-# Ariphmetics
+# Arithmetic
-As we know, any number can be represnted by base 10 (decimal), 2 (binary), 16 (hexidimal), and any other.
-We get used to work with decimal system, we don't say "Please give me 1d apples", instead of "30 apples".
+As we know, any number can be represented by base 10 (decimal), 2 (binary), 16 (hexadecimal), and any other.
 1 bit can accept only two values - 0 or 1.
 Number, of course, can consist of any number of bits.
-Addition, Subsctraction, Multiplication and Division can be done on bin numbers like on regular decimal numbers.
+Addition, Subtraction, Multiplication, and Division can be done on bin numbers like on regular decimal numbers.
 In python bin numbers starts with prefix `0b`.
 ```python
 >>> 0b0